tomhendra/courses/README.md

      This course my Jason Lengstorf (of Gatsby at the time of recording) was a great intro.
 I used this is as a starting point to create my portfolio website.

 9.  **[TypeScript: The Complete Developer's Guide 2020](9-typescript-complete-developers-guide)**.\
     An in depth course on using TypeScript with Stephen Grider.
-TypeScript is an demand skill used for catching errors during development, and this course goes in depth with 24.5 hours of video content.
+TypeScript is an in demand skill used for catching errors during development, and this course goes in depth with 24.5 hours of video content.

 10. **[Learning to Learn: Efficient Learning](10-learning-to-learn)**.\
     Techniques to better retain content from the courses I take in future.